CogStack/risk-score-builder/README.md

 ------------ | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | -------------
 Name of the component of the risk score that this row relates to | name in the ontology | parent node identifier in the ontology | which mapper to use | number of levels of  child nodes to return | points assigned in the risk score | for UMLS, the semantic types to include (note that since this requires UMLS source files, filtering by sty is currently disabled) | any notes

+For depth, -1 = unlimited, 0 = don't map (pass through root id), >0 = map to depth (inclusive).
+Depth = 0 is useful for concepts you add manually on top of NLP features, for example "Age 65-74" which has no ontology concept.
+The example scripts to calculate risk scores demonstrate using this to use the feature "Age 65-74" which has no ontology concept but is defined in the input and passed through.

 ### 2. Manual exclusion list
 A csv file with these headings: